enigma-reloaded/enigma-reloaded/README.md

 Hi there, my name is Enigma, and I'm your simple tool to ensure your messages are 100% safe 😉
 ```

-To this simple format, which you can even print
+To this simple format, which can be sent over any text based message platform to your buddy

 ```
 AGJ OdW3nm6PlR 76LIllM vtX Pfy2ZD q1bFN6Kf2X L yX4NcoD mAu 8GBmJ/ 4McW